hallysonh/ngx-imageviewer/README.md

 ## Testing the component

 To see a demo of the component.
-Just download it and execute: `yarn && yarn start`
+Just download it and execute: `yarn && yarn start` or `npm install && npm run start`